Geoff Keighley’s Summer Game Fest will feature more than a dozen world premieres on June 10

 “This is the best approach with a showcase across all the companies,” Keighley said.
 “We are trying to condense a lot into one big day.”

-Summer Game Fest’s original programming, including Kickoff Live, will be distributed across all major streaming platforms, including Facebook, Twitch, Twitter, YouTube, and more global
+Summer Game Fest’s original programming, including Kickoff Live, will be distributed across all major streaming platforms, such as Facebook, Twitch, Twitter, YouTube, and more global outlets.

-outlets.
 It will also be available for co-streaming by creators around the world.
 Amazon’s Prime Gaming will serve as a sponsor of Summer Game Fest.

 “There will be publisher events that will be coming in the days after that as well,” he said.
 “It will be a pretty eclectic bunch of stuff across the industry.
 Some of the most anticipated titles will be in there, and hopefully smaller games as well.”